Drivecast™ Friction Pile for Deep Foundation Solutions

 Construct a high capacity pile, simply by installing the Drivecast™ pile to the required depth while maintaining a cement grout reservoir at ground surface.
 Gravity will naturally pull down the grout into the space provided by the displacement assembly, creating a fully encased grouted pile.

-- Efficient and predictable high capacity
+- Efficient and predictable capacities

-- Higher production than traditional auger cast piles
+- Higher production than auger-cast piles

-- Ideal in limited access/low overhead areas
+- Sectional design allows for limited access/low overhead areas

 - No vibrations or spoils

 As a proven engineered system, bearing and side resistance is combined to bring a large diameter solution to a wide variety of applications for new construction, heavy highway, tanks/sewer, pipelines, and commercial/industrial buildings.
 Perfect for limited access sites or areas with low overhead clearance, this sectional, screw-in pile provides added capacity with eﬃcient, predictable results.

 Drivecast™ pile sections are engaged and advanced into the soil in a smooth, continuous manner at a rate of rotation of 5 to 20 RPM’s.
-Extensions are installed for required depths can be achieved, while sufficiently applying down pressure to uniformly advance each of the sections.
+Extensions are installed so required depths can be achieved, while sufficiently applying down pressure to uniformly advance each of the sections.
 Sections are connected by using coupling bolts and nuts, torqued to 40 ft-lbs.
 The rate of rotation and magnitude of down pressure is adjusted for different soil conditions and depths.

-The grout is released from a gravity-fed reservoir located at the surface, prior to the advancement of the lead section into the soil, and is continued until the minimum column length is achieved.
+The grout is released from a gravity-fed reservoir located at the surface, prior to the advancement of the lead section into the soil and is continued until the minimum column length is achieved.

-A rotary type, hydraulic power driven torque motor should be utilized, along with a Kelly bar adapter and square shaft (SS) or round shaft (RS) drive tool.
+A rotary type, hydraulic power-driven torque motor should be utilized, along with a Kelly bar adapter and square shaft (SS) or round shaft (RS) drive tool.
 It is recommended that a torque indicator be used to measure torque and can be an integral part of the installation equipment or externally mounted in-line with the installation tooling.